Global EbA Fund - Support for the Implementation and Upscaling of Ecosystem-based Adaptation

 - The Core Indicator Framework was developed to support the monitoring and communication of the grantees’ project outcomes.
 Applicants must identify at least three relevant indicators from the Core Indicator Framework and incorporate them into the individual project’s logical framework.

 - Alongside the general EbA project proposals track, the Global EbA Fund introduced a track for thematic project submissions.
-The first thematic call on EbA in Urban Environments was announced with the 5th call and the second thematic track on Indigenous and Traditional knowledge in EbA alongside the 6th call for proposals.
+The first thematic track on EbA in Urban Environments was announced with the 5th call and the second thematic track on Indigenous and Traditional Knowledge in EbA alongside the 6th call for proposals and the third thematic track on Greening Infrastructure through EbA alongside the 7th call for proposals.

 - The Fund introduced a digital grant management system to allow end-to-end management of applications and grants.
-It is intended to increase the efficiency and transparency of the granting process from application, review, award of grants as well as the monitoring and reporting. globalebafund.smapply.io
+It is intended to increase the efficiency and transparency of the granting process from application, review, and award of grants as well as the monitoring and reporting. (globalebafund.smapply.io)

 Latest Update: